Study Tourism, Transport, Travel & Heritage Studies In The UK

 Tourism, Transport, Travel & Heritage Studies is a multidisciplinary field that encompasses the study of several interconnected areas related to tourism, transportation, travel, and heritage.
 Here’s an overview of each of these components:

 1. Tourism Studies: This branch focuses on understanding the tourism industry, including the behaviour and preferences of tourists, destination management, marketing strategies, and the economic, social, and environmental impacts of tourism.
-It often delves into concepts like sustainable tourism, cultural tourism, and ecotourism.
+It often looks into concepts like sustainable tourism, cultural tourism, and ecotourism.

 2. Transport Studies: This field concentrates on the various modes of transportation, including air travel, road transportation, railways, maritime transport, and public transit.
 It looks at transportation infrastructure, logistics, urban planning, and the impact of transportation on society and the environment.
 It also explores issues such as transportation technology, safety, and efficiency.